havanagrawal/c2c2017/Session08/README.md

 Binary Trees are a class of tree data structures, with the following property: *Each node may have a maximum of two children.*

 Binary Trees by themselves are typically not very useful.
-By applying additional constraints on top of them, the can be given useful properties.
+By applying additional constraints on top of them, they can be given useful properties.
 Some examples of binary trees are:
 1. Binary Search Trees
 2. Heaps
 3. Treaps